mamaOcoder/msds431_mod9/README.md

 [Why GitHub Copilot Chat Is Better For Developers Than ChatGPT](https://medium.com/dare-to-be-better/why-github-copilot-chat-is-better-for-developers-than-chatgpt-0cd2930e3290)

 ### AI-Generated Code
-I used the free version of ChatGPT to generate a version of the code week 2's assignment.
-Some issues that I ran into was that ChatGPT did not seem to know some of the syntax for the Go stat's package that we were using.
-This could be due to updates to the package that was made after ChatGPT was last trained.
-The results of the initial code that was created was also creating incorrect results.
-Continuing conversation with GPT to see if we can achieve better results.
-Below is my initial prompt:
+I used the free version of ChatGPT to generate a version of the code for week 2's assignment.
+I approached this by trying to see if ChatGPT could really generate correct code from scratch, giving just the basic prompt to start with.

+Initial prompt:

 > Help me write a program in Go using github.com/montanaflynn/stats package to estimate linear regression coefficients for the Anscombe quartet data.
 We are looking to replicate the following Python code in Go: [copy of Python starter code]

+The first generated code did not work, however, provided a good starting point for building the code.
+The first issue that we ran into was that ChatGPT did not know the expected input type for the LinearRegression package.
+It attempted to send 2 slices with the X and Y coordinates, rather than the a 'stats.Series' type.
+In response, I provided ChatGPT with the error, as well as the telling ChatGPT what the expected input type for stats.LinearRegression should be based on the documentation.
+I continued with this approach of providing the errors until we reached a version of the code that compiled and ran (5 prompts).

+The first working code did not produce results that matched the output of Python and R. It took many more prompts to reach a version of the code that returned the correct results.
+I had to eventually provide a copy of the stats.LinearRegression function from the documentation to show ChatGPT that the function did not return the coeffients.
+I first tried to example that using my own words but ChatGPT did not understand until I provided an actual copy of the code.

+Next, I prompted ChatGPT to create use the Go testing package to test and benchmark the code.
+The first response only creating test functions that needed some modifications.
+I do note that the tests that were produced were more thorough than what I wrote myself for the week 2 assignment.

-Please see gpt/script.txt for the complete conversation with the LLM agent.
+Please see [this link](https://chat.openai.com/share/6a127960-2671-4eb0-baeb-76be2e5191b0) or gpt/script.txt for the complete conversation with the LLM agent.

+Overall, it took some work to get ChatGPT to produce the expected results.
+It is important to keep in mind that ChatGPT was last updated in January 2022, so updates to packages that we use after that time may be the cause for some issues.
+That should not have been the case here since the LinearRegression function in the stats package was last updated 5 years ago.
+None-the-less, we still needed to provide a copy of the function so that ChatGPT could see what was expected.
+I intentionally started out somewhat vague to test what ChatGPT can do.
+Providing more guidance and background on the codebase we used may have led to

 #### References
 [32 ChatGPT Tips for Beginners in 2023!](https://www.youtube.com/watch?v=dUjWMdR_Kw8)